telerik/blazor-docs/getting-started/vs-code-integration/new-project-wizard.md

 ### Section 6: Choose How to Distribute the Client Assets

-This section allows you to choose whether to import the required Telerik UI stylesheet and JS Interop file by using the [static assets]({%slug getting-started/what-you-need%}#css-theme-and-javascript-files) or the [CDN method]({%slug common-features-cdn%}).
+Choose whether to import the required Telerik UI stylesheet and JS Interop file by using the [static assets]({%slug getting-started/what-you-need%}#css-theme-and-javascript-files) or the [CDN method]({%slug common-features-cdn%}).

 ### Section 7: Enable or Disable Localization